-This Planning and Urban Design Rationale Report concludes that the proposed development is in keeping with the planning and urban design framework established by the Provincial Policy Statement, the Growth Plan for the Greater Golden Horseshoe, the Town of Oakville Official Plan, the Midtown Oakville Secondary Plan and the applicable urban design guidelines.
+This Planning and Urban Design Rationale report concludes that the proposed development is in keeping with the planning and urban design framework established by the Provincial Policy Statement, the Growth Plan for the Greater Golden Horseshoe, the Town of Oakville Official Plan (including the Midtown Oakville Policies) and the applicable urban design guidelines.

-From a land use perspective, the proposal is consistent with the Provincial Policy Statement, conforms with the Growth Plan for the Greater Golden Horseshoe and the Region of Halton Official Plan, and maintains the intent of the Town of Oakville Official Plan, all of which promote the intensification of underutilized sites within built-up urban areas, particularly in locations that are well served by existing municipal infrastructure, including higher-order public transit.
-In this regard, the subject site is located in the Midtown Oakville Urban Growth Centre, is within convenient walking distance of the Oakville GO station, and is a designated a Growth Area in the Town of Oakville Official Plan, and designated Urban Core in the Midtown Oakville Secondary Plan, where the greatest intensity of development is anticipated.
+From a land use perspective, the proposal is consistent with the Provincial Policy Statement and conforms with the Growth Plan for the Greater Golden Horseshoe and maintains the intent of the Town of Oakville Official Plan, all of which promote the intensification of underutilized sites within built-up urban areas, particularly in locations that are well served by existing municipal infrastructure, including higher-order public transit.
+In this regard, the subject site is located in the Midtown Oakville Urban Growth Centre, is within convenient walking distance of the Oakville GO station and is a designated Growth Area in the Town of Oakville Official Plan and designated Urban Core in Midtown Oakville, where the greatest intensity of development is anticipated.

 From a built form and urban design perspective, the proposal is contextually appropriate and will introduce a high-quality architectural development to the Midtown Oakville area.
-The proposal will fit within the planned built form context and will be compatible with the anticipated heights and massing envisioned for the Midtown Oakville area.
-The proposal also includes enhancements to the public realm by providing at-grade retail uses, a new POPS and landscaping features along the South Service Road frontage, as well as conveyances of land for the purposes of the future local road.

-The proposed building height and massing conform with the built-form policies of the Official Plan and have appropriate regard for the Liveable by Design Urban Design Manual and Designing Midtown Oakville Urban Design Guidelines.
-The proposal will contribute to the achievement of the envisioned urban area for Midtown Oakville by introducing a high density transit-oriented development in proximity to the Oakville GO Station.
-The proposed heights and massing of the podium elements are contextually appropriate and will enhance the public realm with active uses at grade.
+The proposal will fit within the planned built form context and will be compatible with the emerging heights and massing envisioned for the Midtown Oakville area through the forthcoming Midtown OPA.
+The proposal seeks to enhance and expand the public realm through the introduction of two at-grade courtyard POPS.
+Active ground floor uses are proposed to frame these open spaces and create an animated and pedestrian-friendly environment.
+The proposed building heights and massing conform with the builtform policies of the in-force Official Plan and have appropriate regard for the Liveable by Design Urban Design Manuel and Designing Midtown Oakville Urban Design Guidelines.
+The proposal will contribute towards the achievement of creating a complete community within Midtown Oakville by introducing a high density transit-oriented development in proximity to the Oakville GO Station and future planned Trafalgar BRT line.